-Criterion 6: Element(s): 6.1 Society's Responsibility Aboriginal and Treaty Rights CSA Core Indicator(s): 6.1.1 Evidence of a good understanding of the nature of Aboriginal title and rights Indicator Statement Target Statement First Nations awareness training.
+Criterion 6: Element(s): 6.1 Society's Responsibility Aboriginal and Treaty Rights CSA Core Indicator(s): 6.1.1 Evidence of a good understanding of the nature of Aboriginal title and Indicator Statement Target Statement First Nations awareness training.
 100% of Canfor and BCTS staff involved with First Nations shall receive First Nations awareness training.
 Value(s): Treaty and Aboriginal Rights SFM Objective: We will recognize and respect Treaty 8 Rights.
-Linkage to TFL 48 Licence: N/A Canfor common indicator statement: Employees will receive First Nations awareness training
+Canfor common indicator statement: Employees will receive First Nations awareness training